Kanhai Ka Pura, Madhya Pradesh

 Kanhai Ka Pura is a village in Bhind district and it comes under Surghan Gram Panchayat which comes under Mihona Tehsil and it comes under Lahar Vidhan Sabha.
-Which is an assembly constituency in Bhind district in the Indian state of Madhya Pradesh.
+It is an assembly constituency in Bhind district in the Indian state of Madhya Pradesh.
 As of 2011 India census, Kanhai Ka Pura has a population of over 530.

 Geography

 Kanhai Ka Pura is located at 26.3016226°N 79.0404649°E.